 On 1 July 1916, the first day of the Battle of the Somme, British forces sustained 57,000 casualties, creating a medical emergency of unprecedented scale and severity.

-This exhibition commemorates the centenary of the momentous battle and examines the huge medical and human impact of wounding during and beyond the First World War.
+This exhibition commemorated the centenary of the momentous battle and examined the huge medical and human impact of wounding during and beyond the First World War.

-Beyond the battlefields, the exhibition also focuses on the longer-term impact of the war on the soldiers who were left physically and mentally affected, and shows how the medical lessons learnt still carry relevance today.
+Beyond the battlefields, the exhibition also focused on the longer-term impact of the war on the soldiers who were left physically and mentally affected, and showed how the medical lessons learnt still carry relevance today.

 Highlights on display

 Browse our online collection for more objects on display in Wounded: Conflict, Casualties and Care.
 If you are visiting to see any of these objects, please contact us in advance to make sure that they will be on display.